cleder/awesome-python-testing/README.md

 ## Articles
 - [30 best practices for software development and testing](https://opensource.com/article/17/5/30-best-practices-software-development-and-testing) - These software engineering rules and testing best practices might help save you time and headaches.
+- [Stargirl Flowers: “My Python testing style guide”](https://blog.thea.codes/my-python-testing-style-guide/) - An attempt to catalog some practices around testing Python projects.
+It's not meant to be treated as dogma.

 ## Tools
 - [Pynguin](https://github.com/se2p/pynguin) - Pynguin, the PYthoN General UnIt test geNerator, is a tool that allows developers to generate unit tests automatically.